ECNTechnology/clouddial-kb/guides/cloud-dial/reports.md

 ::: tip

-**NOTE:** Any other cause not considered will be set by default as "Call Connected"
+**NOTE:** Any other cause not considered will be set by default as "Call Connected".

 :::